MAST30034-Applied-Data-Science/generic-buy-now-pay-later-project-group-56-bnlp/README.md

 1. Run 'requirements.txt' to download and install the necessary packages and modules for the python scripts and notebooks to run correctly.

-2. Store your personal API key in a '.env' file, following the steps below:\n
+2. Store your personal API key in a '.env' file, following the steps below:

    a) Goto AURIN's main page: https://aurin.org.au/ <br/>
    b) Click on "ACCESS NOW". <br/>
    c) Scroll down until you see the "ACCESS DASHBOARD" heading, then click on "CLICK TO LOGIN" underneath it. <br/>